RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 ####  2.5.2 Creating a New Object

-If the database does not contain an object <font color="green">of the same type and</font> with the same class primary key as the object in the update message, the server will assume that you want to create it (remembering that a **person** and **role** object cannot use the same NIC handle).
+If the database does not contain an object of the same type and with the same class primary key as the object in the update message, the server will assume that you want to create it (remembering that a **person** and **role** object cannot use the same NIC handle).

 #####  2.5.2.1 Creating person and role objects

-To create person and role objects, you can use "AUTO NIC handles".
+To create **person** and **role** objects, you can use "AUTO NIC handles".
 If you do this, then the server will automatically assign a NIC handle.

 To do this, the value of the "nic-hdl:" attribute should be:

-    nic-hdl: AUTO-&lt;digit&gt;[<initials>]
+    nic-hdl: AUTO-&lt;digit&gt;[&lt;initials&gt;]

-If you specify the &lt;initials&gt; (between two and four characters), then the server will try to use them to make the NIC handle. <font color="orange">If you forget to include &lt;initials&gt;, the server will take the initials from the name in the "person:" or "role:" attribute.
-By specifying them yourself you can choose any initials.
-OR Otherwise the initials will be taken from the name in the "person:" or "role:" attribute.</font>
+If you specify the &lt;initials&gt; (between two and four characters), then the server will try to use them to make the NIC handle.
+Otherwise the initials will be taken from the name in the "person:" or "role:" attribute.

 The default suffix is "-RIPE" when an "AUTO NIC handle" is used.
-If you want to use another suffix or have no suffix, or you want to also select the number part as well, then you must specify the full <font color="orange">NIC handle OR  nic-hdl </font> you want.
-Note that if you specify a <font color="orange">NIC handle OR  nic-hdl </font>  that is currently in use it will be considered as a modification operation.
+If you want to use another suffix or have no suffix, or you want to also select the number part as well, then you must specify the full  nic-hdl you want.
+Note that if you specify a nic-hdl that is currently in use it will be considered as a modification operation.
 This will usually result in an authentication error.
-If you select a <font color="orange">NIC handle OR  nic-hdl </font> that has been used and deleted an error will be returned.
+If you select a  nic-hdl that has been used and deleted an error will be returned.

 If you are creating your first **person** object you must follow the procedure described in 2.3, [New starter update method](#23-new-starter-update-method).

 #####  2.5.2.2 Creating organisation Objects

-If you want to create an **organisation** object, you must specify the ID of the object as AUTO-&lt;digit&gt;[<initials>].
+If you want to create an **organisation** object, you must specify the ID of the object as AUTO-&lt;digit&gt;[&lt;initials&gt;].
 The database software will then assign an appropriate ID by using the initials of the "org-name:" attribute of the object.
 If you prefer, you can specify the letter combination you would like to use.

 For example, if you want TTR as the letter combination in the organisation ID, you should put “AUTO-1TTR” into the "organisation:" attribute, when you create the object.
 If you delete an **organisation** object you cannot re-create one with the same ID as the one you deleted.